 You can BUY the Skyroam Solis device for $149.99 + shipping and pay $9/day for unlimited Internet with Skyroam, and that price includes 1 Free Day Pass.
 Or you can RENT a Solis for $9.95/day + shipping in both directions, which includes the device and unlimited Internet access.

 Skyroam wins in the price category for travelers who will require regular Internet use.
 Their hotspot device costs more than the Keepgo hotspot to purchase, but they offer unlimited Internet, and they also offer the option to rent.
-Unlimited Internet is an attractive feature with Skyroam, whereas, the least expensive you can get away with Keepgo is buying data in packs of 10GB which come to $21.90 per gigabyte.
+Unlimited Internet is an attractive feature with Skyroam, whereas, the least expensive you can get away with Keepgo is buying data at $8/GB in Europe and USA or in packs of 10GB which come to $21.90 per gigabyte for worldwide data.

 Keepgo, however, wins in the price category for travelers who are looking to barely use Internet each day, but have access to it for emergencies or occasional use.
 And the reason is because the data you purchase with Keepgo does not expire for a year.
 So if you're planning on using less than 50-100 mbs of data per day (just for emergencies for example), you can make 1 GB last for almost a month.
 So although Skyroam would be less expensive for active daily Internet surfers who require unlimited data, Keepgo would be more cost effective for folks who are just looking to have access to emergency data when they need it.